Trust and Compliance

 - Security controls for access include least privilege and logging enabled.

-- Access to the production environment is from approved laptops and network leveraging SSH for secure channel.
+- Access to the production environment is from approved laptops and network leveraging SSH bastion host for secure channel.

 Certifications and Documentation